Jarusk/spork/README.md

 A Rusty embedded, in-memory key-value store somewhere between **Redis** and **RocksDB**.
 Goal is to have a pure Rust library implementation for inclusion in larger projects.

+This isn't abandonware, I've just been busy.
+Currently rethinking...
+(May 2017)